Skip to main content

 OwnershipVaries; often royalty splitsFull commercial rights

-The math is clear.
 For indie authors and small publishers, AI production makes audiobooks financially viable for the first time.
 A $400 investment in a Self-Serve production can pay for itself with a handful of sales.
+For a more detailed PFH vs per-word breakdown, see Audiobook Production Cost: Human vs AI in 2026.

 That said, traditional production has genuine strengths.
 A skilled human narrator brings interpretive depth and emotional nuance that current AI voices are still working toward.
-For high-profile titles with large marketing budgets, investing in a renowned narrator can be a powerful selling point.
+For high-profile titles with large marketing budgets, investing in a renowned narrator can be a powerful selling point — and it's also the only path to ACX/Audible distribution today.

-The right choice depends on your budget, timeline, and goals - not on which approach is universally "better."
+The right choice depends on your budget, timeline, distribution priorities, and goals - not on which approach is universally "better."

 Choosing the Right Production Path